The Specs . . . 4k video, a 24 megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Diffraction

-The new 24.3 MP sensor means you’re going to have a diffraction limit that you’ll start noticing possibly around f8-f11.
-Any aperture above that and you’ll be creating Airy Disc patterns that are too large for the pixel pitch of the sensor.
+The new 24.3 MP sensor means you’ll have a diffraction limit that you’ll start noticing, possibly around f8-f11.
+Any aperture above that will create Airy Disc patterns that are too large for the sensor’s pixel pitch.
 This will cause the image to soften up.

 You’ll also see softness at around f2-f2.8 if the camera is too close to the subject due to spherical aberrations, but this has little to do with the sensors or even the camera and is more of a characteristic of how lenses work.